mkhahani/tSlideshow/README.md

 ==========
 #### Tiny Javascript Slideshow ####

 tSlideshow is a standalone & lightweight javascript slider brings a simple slideshow to your website.

-tSlideshow enables you to create photo, text or html slideshows with a simple slide effect.
+By tSlideshow you will be able to create photo, text or html slideshows with a simple slide effect.
 It is compatible with all major browsers (Opera, Firefox, Chrome & IE).

 tSlideshow is free to use and publishes under the MIT license.